 · Content: Students receive a test sheet with 28 statements, and they have to mark whether they are true or false.
 The questions are similar to that of the midterms.

 · The tests are evaluated on the spot and the students are informed if they can continue the exam.

 · Evaluation: A minimum of 21 correct answers are the precondition of the oral exam.

 |Oral examination||· Students draw 3 questions from the previously published list.
 Out of them one question is about a notifiable disease or a disease of great importance.

-· After having a 30-minutes-long preparation they have to summarise their knowledge on the topics in a presentation of each 5-7 minutes long then answer the questions of the teachers.
+· After having a 30-minute-long preparation they have to summarise their knowledge on the topics in a presentation of each 5-7 minutes long, then answer the questions of the teachers.

 · The average length of the exam is 30 minutes.